abhijeetunreal/FLDX/README.md

+# FILDX — Fielding Training Device Simulator Documentation
 <p align="center">
   <img src="Assets/fldx_thumbnail.png" alt="FLDX" width="640" />
 </p>

-# FILDX — Fielding Training Device Simulator Documentation
+> NOTE: GitHub README does not natively render LaTeX math.
+If you want to view this documentation with rendered mathematical equations, open the project docs viewer:
+>
+> - Viewer: `docs/index.html` (works if hosted via GitHub Pages or opened in a local dev server)
+>
+> Alternatively, enable GitHub Pages and point it to the /docs folder so math is rendered properly on the hosted site.

 Version: 1.0